mskilab-org/lung_coo_2025/README.md

 ## Data Files

-- The `data` folder contains all files required for generating the manuscript figures.
+- The `data` folder contains all files required for generating the manuscript figures, divided by Figure/Extended Figure.
+Note that for extended figures, there is a main  `EDF` folder, and then individual folders per extended figure within.
 For specifics of which files are required for which figure panel, please refer to the code for said panel in the `R` folder.
 - This folder also contains the html file with the code and output of all panels, which can be generated again via `RMDKnit.R` (see above).

 # Running Instructions